rulewis/journey-optimizer.en/help/using/documentation-updates.md

 * For live journeys, the journey properties screen now displays the publication date and the name of the user who published the journey.
 [Read more](building-journeys/journey-gs.md#change-properties)
 * In the journey list screen, the journey type filter has been added.
 [Read more](user-interface.md#section_lgm_hpz_pgb)
 * Updated the Journey limitations.
 [Read more](building-journeys/limitations.md)
-* The [!UICONTROL Throttling rate] parameter has been in the Read segment activity.
+* The [!UICONTROL Throttling rate] parameter has been added in the Read segment activity.
 [Read more](building-journeys/read-segment.md#configuring-segment-trigger-activity)
 * Updated 'Configure offers selection in decisions' section.
 [Read more](offers/offer-activities/configure-offer-selection.md)
 * Added a warning to mention that event-based offers are not currently supported.
 [Read more](offers/offer-library/creating-personalized-offers.md#eligibility)